AbdelrahmanOsama123/RunGroups_Social_Media_Website/Advanced_Web_Application/README.md

-# RunGroops_SocialMedia_Website
+# RunGroops_Social_Media_Website

-### Rungroops is an online platform for runners.
+### Rungroops is an online Socail Media platform for runners.
 This platform will help you to find clubs, schedule events, and meet other runners in your area.

 ## Getting Started